HamdaHmida/Fraud-Detection-in-Electricity-and-Gas-Consumption/README.md

 The data provided by STEG is composed of two files.
 The first one is comprised of client data and the second one contains billing history from 2005 to 2019.

-You can find the data in this <a href="https://zindi.africa/competitions/fraud-detection-in-electricity-and-gas-consumption-challenge/data"></a> just you need to unzip files.
+You can find the data in this <a href="https://zindi.africa/competitions/fraud-detection-in-electricity-and-gas-consumption-challenge/data"> here </a> just you need to unzip files.

-The <strong>WorkSpace.py</strong>
+The <strong>WorkSpace.py</strong> is a local librairy of EDA to make my notebook prettier.